 When you mix all of the ingredients together, some liquid will pool at the bottom of the bowl.
 Try to evenly distribute it when portioning.
 You might scoop the oats and then pour any remaining liquid on top of the cups.

 Use ripe bananas for sweetness and texture.
-If your bananas are still greenish yellow and you really want to make this recipe, try roasting them!
+If your bananas are still yellow with green tips, and you really want to make this recipe, try roasting them!
+Roast with the peel on, then allow to cool slightly before removing.
+You can also microwave them to soften, but note that the flavor won’t be quite as sweet.
+Microwave with the peel off for best results.

 Gently fold the blueberries into the oat mix – you don’t want to squoosh them!